SUrvival Control Chart EStimation Software in R: the success package: The R package success

 \subsection{Input data}

 }

-All methods in this package require the user to supply a \code{data.frame} for the construction of control charts as well as the determination of a benchmark failure rate.
-We show how to use the \pkg{success} package by means of an enclosed data set.
+All methods in this package require the user to supply a \texttt{data.frame} for the construction of control charts and the estimation of a benchmark failure rate.
+We show how to use the \CRANpkg{success} package by means of an enclosed data set.

 \hypertarget{example-data-set}{